 With Medijump you can browse 5 facilities offering Plantar Fasciitis Treatment procedures in Mexico.
 The cheapest price available is $2,000 in Monterrey.
-And for the cheapest price globally, prices start from $828 in Russian Federation.
+And for the cheapest price globally, prices start from $15 in Malaysia.

 Foot and Ankle Surgeon - Dr. Fabian Sanchez, located in Calle Ecuador, Monterrey, Mexico offers patients Plantar Fasciitis Treatment procedures among its total of 7 available procedures, across 1 different specialties.
 The cost of a Plantar Fasciitis Treatment procedure ranges from $2,000 to $2,500, whilst the national average price is approximately $2,000.
 All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are accredited by CMOT - Consejo Mexicano de Ortopedia y Traumatología